johnrgilbert/CS111-2023-winter/Syllabus/README.md

 UCSB's [current COVID protocols are online here](https://www.ucsb.edu/COVID-19-information/campus-updates).
 Everyone on campus is fully vaccinated for COVID (with a very few carefully handled exceptions).
 Masking indoors is not required but is strongly encouraged, especially in crowded spaces like our classroom.
 I will wear a well-fitting mask during this class except when I'm actually lecturing, and my advice is that you do the same.

 If you feel sick, don't come to class.
-Email me ([gilbert@cs.ucsb.edu])(mailto:gilbert@cs.ucsb.edu), and I will make sure you don't lose out on lecture materials or on help with assignments.
+Email me (gilbert@cs.ucsb.edu), and I will make sure you don't lose out on lecture materials or on help with assignments.

 Okay, now on to the details of course requirements and stuff....